avoy18/petitioner/readme.txt

 == Changelog ==

+= 0.1.4 =
+* Improved readme & docs
+* Improved asset enqueuing
+* Fixed internalization issues
+* Improved plugin escaping and sanitization

 = 0.1.3 =
-* Add plugin settings page
+* New plugin settings page

 = 0.1.2 =
-* Add Gutenberg block
+* New Gutenberg block

 = 0.1.1 =
-* Add more sanitization and preparing for the wp.org upload
+* Added more sanitization and preparing for the wp.org upload

 = 0.1.0 =
 * Initial version of the plugin